takahirohonda/portfolio-site-jekyll/_drafts/ideas.md

 # Conversation with Bano

 Confusion says 'don't make any sound if you cannot be better than silence.'
 Only women can agree.

 # Corona delta max

 It all started with dead star fish washed on the beach.

 Corona delta max turns people into zombies.
-It was created the pharmaseutical company while they are developing the vaccine.
+It was created the pharmaceutical company while they are developing the vaccine.
 They experimented to use Corona as a bio weapon.

-I was planning to move to the contry, but insted bought an property in Brunswick and live near the city.
+I was planning to move to the country, but instead bought an property in Brunswick and live near the city.
 Now I am regretting my decision.

 Surrounded by zombies.
 Sitting in my apartment.
 I give up.
 I go outside.
 I get bitten by zombies and turn myself into one.

 I am happy again.
-Harrah to the pandemic.
+Harray to the pandemic.

-# Poll Jumping

-The origin of poll jumping was to cross the river with a long stick before the brige was invented.

 # Vaccination program